d5c0d3/Coursera_Practical_Machine_Learning_Project/Practical_machine_learning_project.md

 ## rdf_n100 138.11 0.9981648 0.001835237
 ```

-The run time is significantly reduced wiht only a slight decrease in accuracy in comparison to the 'unlimited' Random Forest model (respectively 99.75% versus 99.82% accuracy).
+The run time is significantly reduced with only a slight decrease in accuracy in comparison to the 'unlimited' Random Forest model (respectively 99.75% versus 99.82% accuracy).
 We will use the last model to predict the 20 quiz problems.

 # Apply the model to predict the 20 Quiz problems